witblack/G3nius-Tools-Sploit/README.md

 If you think, See this is all of operating systems on world !
-We are trying hard to G3nius tools is safe , fast and soft installation and usage.
+We are trying hard for G3nius tools staying safe , fast and soft installation (url) on and usage.

 # Premium version
-also we have a premium version.
-It's Powerful with many lot of advanced plugins help you to be invincible.
+Also we have a premium version.
+It's Powerful with lot of advanced plugins help you to be invincible.
-Plugins are installed on premium version was not installed on normally version.
+Plugins are installed on premium version was not installed on free version.

 Premium plugins:

       - Wordpress user list finder ( Without brute force )
       - WP DDOS ( On Core Wordpress - Based on resource )
-      - Bluetooth Message ( without need accept request )
+      - Bluetooth DDOSer
-      - Wifi Hacking without bruteforce or Handshake ( With man of the middle ) ...
+      ...

 # How you can buy premium version ?